 A third project involves cartoons and their socialization on children, currently looking at morality, with a focus on the relationship of modernity, postmodernity and their influences on content of present-day cartoons.
 We have data going back some 70 years and will continue to work on this throughout the next decade.
 This research is being conducted with Dr. David G. Ortiz, Lorissa Humble and others.

 With Drs.
 Erin N. Rider and Stephanie M. Arnett, we are studying fans of college football in the Southeast Conference (SEC).
-This is a 76-item survey addressing various aspects of fandom for these fans.
-We had over 300 respondents and a first paper was submitted in the Summer of 2018.
+This research is based on a 76-item survey that was conducted from 2015-2019.
+Two papers have been written to this point.
+One should be submitted for publication in late 2019, early 2020.